mne-tools/mne-python/doc/manual/appendix/c_release_notes.rst

 The following import utilities were added:

-- mne_ctf2fiff to
-  convert CTF data to the fif format, see :ref:`BEHDEBCH`.
+- mne_ctf2fiff to convert CTF data to the fif format.

 - mne_tufts2fiff to convert
-  EEG data from Tufts university to fif format, see :ref:`BEHDGAIJ`.
+  EEG data from Tufts university to fif format.

 The output of the Matlab conversion utilities was changed to use structures.
-For details, see :ref:`BEHCCEBJ`, :ref:`BEHDIAJG`, and :ref:`convert_to_matlab`.

 Matlab tools to import and export w and stc files were added.